webern-unibas-ch/awg-utils/convert_source_description/README.md

 ## HOW?

+> [!NOTE]
+> This converter uses latest Python version (3.12 for now).
+Make sure to have Python installed on your system, or get it from here: [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ### Preparation

 * Make sure that you have a source description file in WORD (`.docx`) formatted according to these [style guidelines](how_to/word-formatting.md).